Example Career: Preschool Teachers

 - Attend staff meetings and serve on committees as required.

-- Provide disabled students with assistive devices, supportive technology, and assistance accessing facilities, such as restrooms.
+- Provide students with disabilities with assistive devices, supportive technology, and assistance accessing facilities, such as restrooms.

 - Perform administrative duties, such as hall and cafeteria monitoring and bus loading and unloading.